 Just like any other camping equipment, you would need to do a thorough research before getting yourself a sleeping bag.
 Don’t just opt for a regular sleeping mat because you need to protect yourself from the temperature, insects, and possibly diseases that could easily be avoided with the right camping gear.

 It is imperative that you choose sleeping bags with the right shape, appropriate insulation, and the proper fit.
-If all these factors are neglected, you will likely have a hard time sleeping during your camping, which is a very important part to any nature adventures.
+If all these factors are neglected, you will likely have a hard time sleeping during your camping, which is a very important part of any nature adventures.

 Sleeping bags with a rectangular shape is the most common; it features two zips on both sides and can fully be unzipped to be turned into a blanket.
 However, compared to other shapes, rectangular sleeping bags are less effective at preserving heat.
 They are more suited for indoor use, summer camping, and caravanning.